PeJiR/Diplomes-Certifications/HTML/freeCodeCamp (🔥)/Responsive Web Design/0.5 Personal Portfolio Webpage/README.md

 ## Project description:

 Welcome to my personal portfolio website!
-This project is a culmination of Free Code Camp Responsive Web Design Certificate, designed to showcase my abilities as a web developer.
+This project is a culmination of **Free Code Camp Responsive Web Design Certificate**, designed to showcase my abilities as a web developer.
 The goal of this website is to provide a visually appealing and user-friendly platform for potential employers, clients, or collaborators to learn more about me and my work.

 ##  See project online